Michigan HVAC Training Schools

 HVAC techs in metro areas like Ann Arbor and South Bend-Mishawaka earn more than the state median for this trade.
 In those regions, the median pay ranges from $25.26 to $30.20 per hour ($52,530 to $62,820 annually).

 HVAC schools in Michigan can teach you how to do some of the most interesting work in the skilled trades sector.
 In fact, people in this vocation often get a lot of satisfaction from doing things like:

 - Installing advanced HVAC equipment, including components like air ducts, electrical wiring, and water supply connections

 - Making repairs using a variety of specialized tools

 - Figuring out how much energy a customer's heating or air conditioning system uses

 - Recommending options for improving the energy efficiency of a system

 - Learning about how to integrate environmentally friendly systems that use technologies such as solar power

 Find out where you can get Michigan HVAC training.
 Schools offering fast programs in this trade are ready to provide all the information you need.
 Just type in your zip code to see the options near you!

-1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on August 26, 2019.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook (visited December 18, 2023).